 (1) Membership is open to any individual who is in general agreement with the Ten Key Values as listed in Article II of these Bylaws.
 It is open to all individuals – irrespective of ethnic origin, citizenship, county of residence, age, sexual orientation, gender identity, religious identity or lack thereof, military or veteran status – who profess sincere agreement with those values.

 (2) The Party shall hold no monetary requirement to commence or maintain Membership.

 B. Voting Membership.

-(1) On issues or proposals requiring a vote of the Membership during a General membership Meeting, only Members who have attended two prior meeting of the Harris County Green Party or its committees or working groups are eligible to vote.
+(1) On issues or proposals requiring a vote of the Membership during a General Membership Meeting, only Members who have attended two prior meetings of the Harris County Green Party or its committees or working groups are eligible to vote.

 (2) The Party Secretary shall maintain a list of Members, their previous attendance (to determine their eligibility to vote), and their contact information.

 C. Suspension and Revocation of Membership.
 If the Steering Committee finds that a Member has engaged in behavior that is disruptive to the operations of the Party, the Steering Committee shall enter into and document its attempts at Mediation with the Member engaged in such behavior.
 If such attempts fail, the Party may take the following steps against the Member:

 (1)By a three-fourths majority, the Steering Committee may recommend the suspension of the Member engaged in the disruptive behavior in violation of the Member Code of Conduct.
 A vote by the General Membership regarding suspension will take place at the next General Membership meeting occurring at least two (2) weeks after the Steering Committee’s decision.

 (2) Notify the Member in writing of its decision within 24 hours of its vote.
 The Member will receive a minimum of two (2) weeks before the General Meeting at which a Membership vote will occur to prepare.